sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 The LIN taxonomic framework may be useful distinguishing groups below the species level.
 We can now use LINs and lingroups with `sourmash tax metagenome`.
 For low level matches, the gather greedy approach can struggle.
-We are working on ways to better warn users about this behavior and welcome feedback, issues, or suggestions on our [issue tracker](https://github.com/sourmash-bio/sourmash/issues/new).
+We are working on ways to better warn users about this behavior and welcome feedback and suggestions on our [issue tracker](https://github.com/sourmash-bio/sourmash/issues/new).